How Can Manufacturers Take Advantage of IoT, Machine Learning and Big Data?

 - Proprietary historical and infrastructure data gets unclogged and used to maximize effectiveness.

 IoT gadgets, powered by ML and connected to Big Data analytics systems, can instantly notify your teams about any abnormalities in the equipment performance such as changes in pressure, temperature, vibration and so on.
-This enables enterprises to make operational predictions up to and with greater accuracy when compared to traditional BI tools.
+This enables enterprises to make operational predictions up to 20 times earlier and with greater accuracy when compared to traditional BI tools.

 So, let’s take a closer look at the successful Internet of Thing manufacturing examples and use cases.